jobovy/galpy/doc/source/actionAngle.rst

 >>> o= Orbit(vxvv=[1.,0.1,1.1,0.,0.,0.])

-Now we explicitly make this a planar orbit in the symmetry plane

->>> o= o.toPlanar()

 and then we can again calculate action-angle coordinates.
 E.g.,

 >>> o.jr(lp)
 array([  7.22774128e-02,   5.06312577e-11])

 As expected, this agrees with the value in the example above, since the orbit is entirely in the symmetry plane.
+We can also calculate the vertical action ``o.jz()`` etcetera.
+See the API for full documentation.

 Example: Evidence for a Lindblad resonance in the Solar neighborhood